davekilian/terracast/docs/architecture.md

 ---

-TODO FIXME per the notes below.
-I think we *just* abstract over cloud storage and rely on those for replication and/or erasure coding.
+TODO FIXME I think we *just* abstract over cloud storage and rely on those for replication and/or erasure coding.
 In the future, if we ever support a ruggedized box kind of scenario where we run on our own hardware, then our internal block/object store abstractions over local file systems have to include a replication and/or erasure coding scheme locally within the abstraction.

 We still need our own checksums, and encryption needs to be on our radar.